 A tax-deferred 1031 exchange can be a powerful wealth-building tool.
 However, we highly recommend you consult a professional tax advisor to ensure that you meet every requirement of Internal Revenue Code Section 1031.
 Failure to meet requirements can result in immediate tax liabilities and associated penalties.
 In addition, you must follow – to the letter – the strict timeline and procedural requirements for a proper 1031 exchanges.

-Following requirements for 1031 exchanges to the letter is absolutely critical to realizing the investment benefits and avoiding costly penalties.
+It is absolutely critical to follow the requirements for 1031 exchanges to the letter in order to realize the investment benefits and avoid costly penalties.

 The exchange process must be facilitated by a Qualified Intermediary (QI), the professional who actually executes the exchange.
 QIs hold the proceeds from the property you sell until they are reinvested in the replacement property.
 There must be a written “exchange agreement” between you and the QI to prevent you from having “constructive receipt” of the funds during the exchange period.
 The QI is required to complete a valid 1031 exchange that ensures all roles are followed and equity is preserved during the process.
 Using a QI as an independent third-party to facilitate a tax-deferred exchange is a safe harbor established by Treasury Regulations, and it is very important for you to select a QI before closing on the sale of your property.
 We can work with any authorized QI of your choice, or we can suggest one who is fully bonded and has a national reputation.

 The properties involved must be “like-kind".
 This requirement is liberally interpreted, and virtually all real estate properties, whether raw land or those with substantial improvements, qualify as like-kind.
 However, REITs, real estate funds or other securities do not qualify for 1031 exchange.